RedBearAK/toshy/README.md

 ./setup_toshy.py remove-tweaks
 ```

 Just removes the "desktop tweaks" the installer applied.
+Does not do the full uninstall.

 ## How to Uninstall